bugsounet/EXT-Spotify/README.md

 This plugin show current playback of any devices

-This module is an Extented plugins for `MMM-GoogleAssistant`
+This plugin is an Extented plugins for `MMM-GoogleAssistant`

 In addition, you can use some plugins:
  * `EXT-Alert` for display some information or error on your screen (Optional)